 JOE

+One thing.
 I should have said one thing is clear to me.
-The light came on…
+Who I am.
+That’s the major thing.

 GEORGE